Generic Name: simeprevir (sim-E-pre-vir)

 Some MEDICINES MAY INTERACT with simeprevir.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Many prescription and nonprescription medicines (eg, used for anxiety, asthma or other lung or breathing problems, blood thinning, cancer, depression or other mental or mood problems, erectile dysfunction, high blood pressure, high cholesterol, HIV, immune system suppression, infections, inflammation, irregular heartbeat or other heart problems, nausea and vomiting, PAH, seizures, sleep, stomach or bowel problems), multivitamin products, and herbal or dietary supplements because they may interact with simeprevir.
+- Many prescription and nonprescription medicines (eg, used for anxiety, asthma or other lung or breathing problems, blood thinning, cancer, depression or other mental or mood problems, erectile dysfunction, high blood pressure, high cholesterol, HIV, immune system suppression, infections, inflammation, irregular heartbeat or other heart problems, nausea and vomiting, pulmonary arterial hypertension (PAH), seizures, sleep, stomach or bowel problems), multivitamin products, and herbal or dietary supplements because they may interact with simeprevir.
 Ask your doctor or pharmacist if you are unsure if any of your medicines may interact with simeprevir

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if simeprevir may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.